benbrownlie/PhysicsPlayground/README.md

 At the end of the course is a small shooting gallery to test out different types of projectiles.

+Clicking on the objects matching the color of the projectile type, shown in the bottom left of the screen, will grant you its power.

 ## Controls
 WASD for basic movement.
 * > W = Forward